 As a new student you may already have seen your personal timetable online.
 The structure of your classes will be further explained as part of the induction programme, and this will include information such as the times and rooms for lectures, seminars, and other taught classes.
 Please get in touch with your School Office if you have any questions about your timetable.
-Most first year students will already be registered on the correct modules for the whole year.

-Before the start of each year, returning students will need to confirm the choices of modules available to them.
 If you need advice or support in planning your course please contact your School Office in the first instance.
 Once your course is confirmed, an individual personal timetable is generated for you and can be viewed online via Evision (see section 4.4).
 You can attend only those modules for which you have registered, if you miss the registration deadline you may not be allowed to register your preferred modules - please contact your School Office to see what can be arranged.
-Once registered there is a limited opportunity to change or withdraw from modules.
+Once registered there is a very limited opportunity to change or withdraw from modules.
 No changes can be made to your modules after week 2 of semester.